 Thermal Resistance Definition

 What is thermal resistance?
-A thermal resistance is a measure of the rate of change in temperature of a material per unit of energy added to the material.
+Thermal resistance is a measure of the rate of change in temperature of a material per unit of energy added to the material.
 In other words, the resistance to the flow of heat energy.

 How to calculate thermal resistance?